FactNet: A Billion-Scale Knowledge Graph for Multilingual Factual Grounding: FactNet: Design and Construction

 \subsection{Relational Structure}

-FactNet uses \textbf{RelationEdges} to provide structural connectivity while maintaining strict derivability.
-Edge families include: (1) \emph{Direct Joins}, which link entity-valued synsets to synsets where that entity is the subject, filtered by a descriptive-property allowlist; (2) \emph{Schema-based Relations}, induced by a released \texttt{PROPERTY\_RELATION\_MAP} with bounded traversal (currently max hop = 2); and (3) \emph{Conflict Signals}, which are \texttt{POTENTIAL\_CONFLICT} edges derived from logical constraints, such as violations of functional property restrictions or incompatible temporal intervals.
-These are modeled as signals rather than asserted contradictions.
-All mapping files are versioned and categorized by reliability tiers to allow users to modulate the graph structure without altering core identifiers (Appendix~\ref{app:factnet_relations}).
+\textbf{RelationEdges} provide structural connectivity with strict derivability: (1) \emph{Direct Joins}, which connect synsets where the object entity of one is the subject of another, filtered by a descriptive-property allowlist; (2) \emph{Schema-based Relations}, which are induced by a released \texttt{PROPERTY\_RELATION\_MAP} with bounded traversal (max hop $=$ 2); and (3) \emph{Conflict Signals}, namely \texttt{POTENTIAL\_CONFLICT} edges derived from logical constraints (functional property violations, incompatible temporal intervals), modeled as signals rather than asserted contradictions.
+All mapping files are versioned and categorized by reliability tiers (Appendix~\ref{app:factnet_relations}).